andreichirila85/TestCaseSample/Readme.md

 Logged out

-Verify if user remains logged out when he choose to sign out.
+Verify that user remains logged out when he choose to sign out.

 Requires user to be logged in.

 Steps to reproduce: